mdemuth/hyper-item/README.md

 #### 3.1.9. `render`
 A rendering hint.
-- `item` in case the default rendering SHOULD be used (MAY be omitted)
 - `none` in case the item SHOULD not be rendered.
 Can be used to provide local URL fragment targets that do not naturally fit into the standard tree hierarchy.
 - `transclude` in case the item SHOULD be replaced with an item targeted by a link  with `rel` to `details`. (i.e. server-side includes, edge-side includes, resource contributions).